Further changes will be noted in a change log .

 Users of the AHEAD and HRS are reminded that they are not permitted to send state identifiers to us.
 If such users need state tax calculations they should set the state id to "-1", in which case the server will return 51 records for each record received, one for each possible state.
+You can then pick our the appropriate result on your authorized computer.
 Don't laugh - it works.

 Feenberg, Daniel Richard, and Elizabeth Coutts, An Introduction to the TAXSIM Model, Journal of Policy Analysis and Management vol 12 no 1, Winter 1993, pages 189-194.

 This paper and this URL (http://www.nber.org/taxsim/) should be cited if any results from TAXSIM are circulated or published.
 If you intend to make any serious scholarly (or other) use of Internet TAXSIM you should speak with me about your project on the telephone.
 I am at 617-588-0343 and can offer advice etc. Don't think I am overwhelmed by calls and won't want to talk with you - I am interested in what people are doing with this tool.
 Sometimes I can create specialized versions for particular projects.

 Cambridge MA 02138

 Date last modified: April 3, 2013